Greg Sutton (soccer): International

-Sutton made his Canadian national team debut on January 18, 2004 against Barbados.
+Sutton made his Canada national team debut on January 18, 2004, against Barbados.
 He was invited to the men's World Cup team development camp in July 2004 against Hearts and helped his side to a 1–1 draw.
 Sutton earned his second senior cap and kept a clean sheet against Northern Ireland in February 2005 in a 1–0 win.
 On January 18 of that year he was called up to the national team roster once again.
 Sutton competed in the last three Gold Cups and most recently helping Canada reach the Quarterfinals of the 2009 Gold Cup.

 Coaching career

 From 2002 to 2003, Sutton was an assistant coach with the University de Montreal Carabins.

-On May 7, 2013, it was announced that Sutton would become the head coach of the Concordia University's men's soccer team.
+On May 7, 2013, it was announced that Sutton would become the head coach of the Concordia|University's men's soccer team.
 He had been an assistant coach with the team since 2011.
+In August 2018 Sutton was also named head coach of Concordia University women's soccer program.